MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 Can include additional comments for developer to see via intellisense if needs be Checks whether the binding is possible against the specified control base type, i.e. TouchUpInside binding works against UIControl inheritance and not a UIView.

+More information can be found in the [documentation](https://www.mvvmcross.com/documentation/fundamentals/data-binding)

 ### Removal of WindowsPhone 8.x and Windows 8.x
 As is usual with a major release it's time to say goodbye to old friends.
 Windows(Phone) 8 is depreceated for a long time; removing formal support for this platform is the right thing to do.